Back to Guides

 The RBA, who are tasked with controlling inflation, have a great explanation of their inflation target and what occurs when inflation is too high.

-In sum
+In summary

 While a home loan rate rise won’t be great for your back pocket, there are still ways to save money.
-Consider and research whether refinancing, fixing your home loan, or getting an offset account would be suitable for you.
+Consider and research whether refinancing, fixing your home loan, or getting an offset facility would be suitable for you.
 And remember that while interest rates can rise, they can also fall!

 Looking for more home loan explainers?
 Check out our Home Loan Guide for more.
 Have more questions?
 Get in touch.